PyScripter255/Cake/README.md

 Those frameworks have their own workflows, with scripts and projects, ect.
 Cake is designed to give a workflow to projects who **don't** have a set workflow, while leveraging the freedom those frameworks provide.
 ##Where can I get it?
 [to be added] It's a crossplatform executable, just add the cake folder to your path.
+##What's the license?
+Cake is currently public domain (that may change, but everything you make with cake will always be your own).